OC

 Overview

 The @airlockapp/openclaw-airlock package adds Airlock Gateway integration to an OpenClaw-compatible agent runtime.
-It can intercept configured tools before they run, send encrypted approval requests to the Airlock mobile app (Google Play), and verify signed decisions.
+It can intercept configured tools before they run, send encrypted approval requests to your organization's Mobile Approver, and verify signed decisions.
 Pairing uses pre-generated codes and X25519 ECDH; payloads use AES-256-GCM per the HARP model used across Airlock clients.

 For an end-to-end scenario (Telegram bot, consent, pairing, and sample approvals), see the OpenClaw + Telegram demo.